awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediaconnect-flow-failoverconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `State`  <a name="cfn-mediaconnect-flow-failoverconfig-state"></a>
 The state of source failover on the flow\.
-If the state is disabled, the flow can have only one source\.
-If the state is enabled, the flow can have one or two sources\.
+If the state is inactive, the flow can have only one source\.
+If the state is active, the flow can have one or two sources\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)